ddimaria/music-tracks/README.md

 ---

 ## Assumptions
-*
+* Megabytes expressed in base 2

 ## Design Decisions
-* I've never played with `KOA` before, so it was chosen as the node server framework.
+* Since I've only played with `KOA` once before, it was chosen as the node server framework.
 * To get some degree of type safety and better editor autocomplete and insights, `typescript` was implemented.
 * To keep things simple and portable, `sqlite` was added for file-based data persistence.
 * I'm using ES6 imports/exports rather than Node's CommonJS module loader to have parity with my frontend coding style.
+* I skipped using an ORM and a DB migration/seeder b/c of the simplicity of this endpoint and b/c the DB is readonly and already created.

 ## Thoughts on Improvements
 Because time was limited, there were many improvements I didn't implement.
 These include: